 2012-13: Sexton was a team captain and the Golden Knights’ second-leading scorer in his junior season at Clarkson.
 Sexton once again battled through injuries, skating in 28 of 36 games, and received the team’s Ironman Award for his toughness.
 He scored 5 goals with 15 assists and was -4; finishing second on the Golden Knights with 70 penalty minutes.
 Clarkson finished tied with Cornell for ninth in ECAC Hockey and was swept by Brown in a first round playoff series.

 Sexton has excellent speed, decent offensive skills, and can set plays up as well as finish.
-Also shows good hustle and defensive diligence.
-Had an injury plagued first year at Clarkson but still put up decent numbers.
+He shows good hustle and defensive diligence.
+Despite lacking the prototypical size of a power forward he is willing to battle in tight spaces and will stick up for teammates.